cipherdevgroup/wp-featherlight/README.md

 While there are no options in the plugin, there are some handy filters to modify the default behavior.
 As of `0.3.0` all images which use the default WordPress captions will also include a caption when the image is lightboxed.
 To disable this behavior, filter `wp_featherlight_captions` to false.

 You can also disable inclusion of the CSS and JavaScript conditionally using filters which can be found in the `/includes/class-scripts.php` file.
 If you have questions about how any part of the plugin works, please don't hesitate to [open an issue](https://github.com/wpsitecare/wp-featherlight/issues).

+From version v0.4 on the CSS of the plugin is loaded in the footer.
+If you're experiencing issues since upgrade to v0.4, you can easily revert back to previous functionality: `add_filter( 'wp_featherlight_load_css_in_head', '__return_true' );`.

 ## Contributing ##